littlehumps/dnd-hmv-notes/content/Heavy Metal Vagabonds/Syntak.md

 Syntak appears to be gaining affection for [[../Other NPCs/Astra|Astra]] and finds her very interesting.

-In [[Howl]]'s house, Syntak was able to change the door mechanism and the party were transported to the [[Fire Plains]].
+In [[Howl]]'s house, Syntak was able to change the door mechanism and the party were transported to the [[../Fire Plains/Fire Plain]].
 To move around the Fire Plane safely, he pretended to be 'Multi-tool', [[Ellie Smith]]'s mechanical servant.
 In the crowd of [[Hammer Time]], the local auction house, Syntak was able to disguise his appearance as one of the guards and save [[Liberty]] from being taken to her new slaver, taking her back to [[Howl]]'s house.
-Syntak seems to know who Liberty is.